citp/privacy-policy-historical/c/ca/cat/catalink.com.md

 >
 > To carry out market research and tailor our offer to you and inform you of trends we think may be of interest to you.
 >
-> To send you promotional fulfilment and marketing material and otherwise contact you (including by SMS, phone or email) to promote our business.
+> To send you promotional fulfilment and marketing material and otherwise contact you (including by mail, SMS, phone or email) to promote our business.
 >
 > With selected third parties for marketing purposes including sending you brochures catalogues promotional fulfilment and other marketing material (and otherwise contacting you including by SMS, phone or email).
 >